hono250/repright_backend/design/design-evolutions.md

 **Impact:** Allows focus on core fitness functionality while maintaining security basics.

----

-## Missing Sync (TODO)
-**Feedback:** Missing a sync that generates a recommendation (based on workout history) when the workout starts, and then if its accepted, that's what will be logged in workoutlog.

-**TODO:** Implement this sync in Assignment 4b

-The sync will:
-1. When user starts workout → call WorkoutLog.getSummary()
-2. Pass summary to ProgressionGuidance.generateRecommendationLLM()
-3. If user accepts → use returned values in WorkoutLog.logSet()

----

 ## LLM Reliability Concerns
 **Feedback:** Questions about LLm reliability on these tasks suggests plan for some fallbacks.